firefly-iii/spectre-importer/README.md

 ### Who's it for?

-Anybody who uses Firefly III and wants to automatically import from Salt Edge.
+Anybody who uses Firefly III and wants to automatically import from their bank using the Spectre API.

 ## Getting Started